ISISNeutronMuon/p4pillon/docs/complex_interface.md

 to check the PV has changed as expected.

 ## Adding the Other PVs
 Let's modify the `setup_pvs` function to add the other PVs discussed.
-We will initialise their values based on the value of the `demo:city` PV, so this will also be out first point tying into the code we were going to adapt.
+We will initialise their values based on the value of the `demo:city` PV, so this will also be our first time interfacing with the weather code we are going to adapt.
 ```py
 async def setup_pvs() -> StaticProvider:
     """